contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/03_saving.md

 At any time you can save the current and stable state into the drive.

-=> perhaps a simple but global workflow diagram

 <a class="anchor" name="then-you-save-into-a-drive"></a>
 ## Then you save into a drive